List of animal stereotypes by world regions:

 - Native Americans will most often be portrayed as bison, mostly due to certain Plains Indian tribes that specialized in bison hunting.
 Crows may also represent Native Americans, due to one tribe being called the Crow Nation.
 Similarly, ravens are often associated with Pacific Northwest tribes, due to the Raven being the main Trickster animal there.

-- Less often, coyotes, black bears, cougars, bobcats, and raccoons may be portrayed as Americans, due to these animals being native only to North America, unlike other similar animals, either in Eurasia or with more extended ranges (incidentally, the Coyote is also a common trickster figure in the mythology of several Native American tribes in the Western states).
+- Less often, coyotes, black bears, cougars, bobcats, and raccoons may be portrayed as Americans, due to these animals being native only to North America (or all over the Americas in the case of the cougar), unlike other similar animals, either in Eurasia or with more extended ranges (incidentally, the Coyote is also a common trickster figure in the mythology of several Native American tribes in the Western states).

 - In any story involving rural American farmlands, expect typical domestic livestock (cattle, chickens, pigs, sheep, horses, etc.) to show up.
 Often, they'll talk with a stereotypical Midwestern or Southern "redneck" accent.

 - Texas and the Southwestern states are sometimes associated with armadillos.
 Texans will also be occasionally portrayed as Longhorn cattle, since cowboys and cattle-ranching have a long tradition in the state.
 The Southeastern states, especially Florida and Louisiana, are associated with alligators and opossums.